-6.1 Occasional Use Notices enable betting on a track for up to eight days a year without a premises licence.

-- 6.2 The Licensing Authority has very little discretion as regards these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
-This Licensing Authority will though consider the definition of a 'track' and whether the applicant is permitted to avail him/herself of the notice. - 6.3 Further information on Occastional Use Notices can be found on the Gambling Commission's website.
+- 6.1 Occasional Use Notices enable betting on a track for up to eight days a year without a premises licence. - 6.2 The Licensing Authority has very little discretion as regards these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
+This Licensing Authority will though consider the definition of a 'track' and whether the applicant is permitted to avail him/herself of the notice.